- Tullin ohjeet

 Container

-If the goods are in a container and you haven’t provided the container details at declaration, provide these details on the page “Goods items”.
+The container details can be provided either at header level under “Declaration header” or at goods item level here.
+So if the goods are in a container and you have not provided the container details at declaration header level, provide the container details here.
 If the goods are in a container when you are lodging the declaration, provide the identification numbers for a sea container, swap body, semi-trailer or an air transport intermodal container.
 The identification of a sea container is provided using four letters + six digits + hyphen + check digit.

 Gross mass

-Gross mass is the weight of the goods including packaging, without the means of transport or containers.
-Enter gross mass in kilograms.
-If the gross mass is below 1 kg, enter the value e.g. in the format ‘0,654’, with no more than 6 decimals.
-If the mass exceeds 1 kg, you can enter the value rounded off to the closest full kilogram according to the rounding rules.
-If you can’t provide the goods item-specific gross mass, provide the gross mass either in the declaration header details.
+The gross mass is the weight of the goods including packaging, without the means of transport or containers.
+Enter the gross mass in kilograms.
+If the gross mass is below 1 kg, enter the value e.g. in the format “0,654”, but with no more than 6 decimals.
+If it exceeds 1 kg, you can round it off to the closest full kilogram.

 Net mass

-Net mass is the weight of the goods without any packaging.
+Net mass is the actual weight of the goods without any packaging.
+If you are lodging a supplementary periodic declaration, provide the net mass of the goods that arrived during the period.

 Supplementary units

-If Taric requires a supplementary unit for the commodity code, it will be displayed in the service.
-Enter the quantity under “Supplementary units”.
+If the TARIC nomenclature requires a supplementary unit for the commodity code, it will be displayed in the service.
+Enter the supplementary unit under “Quantity”.
 For example, many commodity codes for clothes require “piece” (NAR) as supplementary unit.

 Statistical value

 Provide the statistical value of the goods in euros.
-Statistical value refers to the value of the goods on their arrival in Finland, including actual or, when necessary, calculated transport and insurance costs as well as, if needed, free deliveries not included in the price.
+Statistical value refers to the value of the goods on their arrival in Finland.
+It includes the actual or, if needed, the calculated transport and insurance costs as well as, if needed, the free deliveries not included in the price.
 The statistical value must be provided, even if nothing has been paid for the goods.

 Transaction price